0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/create-wallets.md

 !!!caution
     Get some GöETH

-    You will need to send 0.5 GöETH to the Deployment Address wallet listed in `wallets.txt`.
+    You will need to send 0.5 GöETH to the deployment address wallet listed in `wallets.txt`.

 Adjust the `gasPrice` according to the network status.
 For Goerli, you can check it with the following command, where you insert your Etherscan API key, note this can sometimes be 0 for testnet: